The Clear Edge

 • 6 hours admin/systems

-Week 11-12: Optimized delivery further.
-Client calls moved from 30 minutes to 20 minutes (templates made conversations more efficient).
-Built Notion workspace with all frameworks + examples.
-Clients could self-serve between calls.
+Week 11–12: She optimized delivery further.
+Client calls moved from 30 minutes to 20 minutes because templates made conversations more efficient, and she built a Notion workspace with all frameworks and examples so clients could self-serve between calls.

 Week 13-14: Raise Prices, Hit $24K

-Week 13, Nadia recognized her constraint: she was at capacity within her 30-hour limit.
-To grow revenue, she couldn’t add more clients.
-She had to raise prices.
+Week 13, Nadia recognized her constraint: she was at capacity within her 30-hour limit, so to grow revenue she couldn’t add more clients—she had to raise prices.

 Announcement to existing clients: “Starting next month, new clients will pay $2,400/month.
 You’ve been grandfathered at $1,200 for 60 days.
 After that, you can continue at $1,800/month (25% loyalty discount) or we part as friends.”